 Wrestling – A verb displaying energy and emotion

-The following scripture talks about wrestling while praying.
+The following words talk about wrestling while praying.
 The verb wrestling sounds like a person is praying with energy and emotion.

 Alma labored much in the spirit, wrestling with God in mightyAlma 8:10

-The scriptures establish if we don’t have a focused intention that raises emotion within our hearts, our prayers will not be profitable (effective).
+The shared statements establish if we don’t have a focused intention that raises emotion within our hearts, our prayers will not be profitable (effective).
 We all want our prayers to be answered, thus, the effort exerted to offer a heartfelt prayer is well worth it.

 Of course, saying prayers on a routine basis is a good thing.
 However, it is easy to let our prayers become so routine, we forget to be focused with energy and emotion as we pray.
 When we feel as though what we are praying for has already happened, our emotional state increases within our body and whole soul.
 When this state is achieved, the heavens take note.